Mail Services' Barcodes

 With the introduction of a new chart of accounts in 2000, Mail Services launched barcoding as a way to capture recharge information for outgoing mail.
 The new account structure consisted of long strings of data, and barcoding provides a reliable, accurate and cost effective means of capturing data.

-There are three ways to barcode recharge numbers for outgoing mail:
+There are two ways to barcode recharge numbers for outgoing mail:

-• For envelopes, simply specify a SpeedType or chartfield string when you order from Campus Copy Service.
-For other mail pieces, we can provide, at no charge, barcode graphics in EPS format that you can place in your mail piece design.
+For envelopes, simply specify a chartfield string and we can provide, at no charge, barcode graphics in .png format that you can place in your mail piece design.

 If you regularly produce a volume of mail for just a few recharge numbers, bundling your mail with a barcoded facing sheet is likely to be the easiest method.
 If you produce a lot of individual mail pieces (1-2 pieces per recharge number), then applying a barcode label will probably be easier.
 If you produce both kinds of mail, then you can use both methods.
 It’s a matter of what works best for you.